 In 2018, Durden launched a new imprint: Blue Room Books, and within a year published two non-fiction books.
 One by journalist Jedwin Smith and the other by DJ Alan Ray White.
-The new imprint will also feature anthologies — see info here.
+See the other titles published.

 Angela won national attention in 2000 for her first published book, Nine Stupid Things People Do To Mess Up Their Resumes.
 On her first in-studio radio interview, she advised syndicated host G. Gordon Liddy about how to best deal with the long gap in his resume.

 Angela served four years as managing editor for an international nonprofit trade group association’s monthly newsletter.
 For six years, she guided the manufacturer-mandated dealer validation process for a multi-location retail new and used commercial truck dealership.